josefadamcik/josefadamcik.cz/_posts/2019-07-20-squid-badge-my-first-pcb-design.md

 The first step for me was to scan the image into a computer and recreate it in vectors using Inkscape.
 I already had some experience with Inkscape so that was not a hard task for me.
 I fixed some details and created several layers with various features (body, silk, other details).
 [The resulting SVG image is available on Github][githubsvg].

-{% responsive_image path: images/squid/sepiasvg.png alt: "Vector image of Squid" figcaption: "SVG version of Squid"%}
+{% responsive_image path: images/squid/sepiasvg.png alt: "An SVG version of Squid" figcaption: "An SVG version of Squid"%}

 ## The circuit

 As I mentioned I wanted to go for something super simple.
-So it's composed just from:
+So it's composed just of:
 - a coin cell
-- 2 surface mounted LEDs, those will shine through PCB material in the place of eyes
+- 2 surface-mounted LEDs, those will shine through PCB material in the place of eyes
-- 2 THT FLEDs (flashing LEDs, they contain small chip and flash on they own) for tentacles
+- 2 THT FLEDs (flashing LEDs, they contain a small chip and flash on they own) for tentacles
 - an on-off switch

 That's it.
 There are no current limiting resistors for LEDs since they are not really needed (A coin cell battery has some internal resistance and will not provide enough current to destroy LEDs.).